-(SWLS) Satisfaction with Life Scale (Atienza et al., 2000; Diener et al., 1985; Pons et al., 2002)
+Satisfaction With Life Scale (SWLS) (Atienza et al., 2000; Diener et al., 1985; Pons et al., 2002)

-The Satisfaction with Life Scale (SWLS) of (Atienza et al., 2000; Diener et al., 1985; Pons et al., 2002), is a unidimensional or single-factor scale, where the items are of positive aspects and are answered on a five-point Likert scale.
-To obtain a person's degree of satisfaction with their life, the answers are added (5 points: Totally Agree; 4 points: Agree; 3 points: Indifferent; 2 points: Disagree and 1 point: Totally Disagree).
-The interpretation of the scores obtained can be interpreted as; 0-5 = Very dissatisfied, 6-10 = Dissatisfied, 11-15 = Neutral, 16-20 = Satisfied and 21-

-25 = Very satisfied.
+The Satisfaction with Life Scale (SWLS) (Atienza et al., 2000; Diener et al., 1985; Pons et al., 2002) is a unidimensional or single-factor scale where the items are of positive aspects and are answered on a five-point Likert scale.
+The answers are added to obtain a person's degree of satisfaction with their life (5 points: Totally Agree; 4 points: Agree; 3 points: Indifferent; 2 points: Disagree; and 1 point: Totally Disagree).
+The scores obtained can be interpreted as; 0-5 = Very dissatisfied, 6-10 = Dissatisfied, 11-15 = Neutral, 16-20 = Satisfied, and 21-25 = Very satisfied.
 The higher the score, the greater satisfaction with life.
-The scale was transferred to Google Forms® and the five questions were adapted making references to "BEFORE and DURING the pandemic, as an example: "DURING" the pandemic, have most aspects of my life been the way I want them to be?
+The scale was transferred to Google Forms® and the five questions were adapted with references to "BEFORE and DURING" the pandemic as an example: "DURING" the pandemic, have most aspects of my life been the way I want them to be?
 Or, "BEFORE" the pandemic, were your life circumstances good?